Concordium/concordium-wallet-proxy/README.md

 The `"currentPaydayStatus"` can be `null` when the baker pool is open, but the baker is not yet eligible to participate in consensus.
 This is the case from the point at which the baker first registers until it is in the committee for the current payday.

+The `"isPrimedForSuspension"` and `"missedRounds"` fields of `"currentPaydayStatus"` are only present from protocol version 8, as is the `"isSuspended"` field.

 This returns a `404` error status (with `error` code 2) if there is no *active* baker with the given ID.